-- The SCI BC Provincial Peer Program acknowledges the financial support given to our communities by the United Way of Northern British Columbia, the United Way of Greater Victoria, and the United Way of Central and Northern Vancouver Island.
+- The SCI BC Provincial Peer Program acknowledges the financial support given to our communities by the United Way of Northern British Columbia and the United Way of Central and Northern Vancouver Island.

 - Coloplast consumer support specialists are here for you to provide catheter samples, provide follow-up and product advice, and help you get SpeediCath coverage.
 Contact them by phone at 1-866-293-6349 or e-mail (firstname.lastname@example.org).
 Or ask for free samples here (a specialist will contact you shortly after you receive the samples).